dotnet/csharplang/proposals/records-wip.md

 For a record struct or a record class:

 * A public get-only auto-property is created.
 Its value is initialized during construction with the value of the corresponding primary constructor parameter.
-Each "matching" inherited virtual property's get accessor is overridden.
+Each "matching" inherited abstract property's get accessor is overridden.